Thebert98/Link-Shortener/README.md

 The client application is built with Create React App.
 To get it up and running:

-1. Navigate to the `client/thebify` directory.
+1. Navigate to the `thebify` directory.
 2. Install the dependencies using `npm install`.
 3. Start the development server using `npm start`.
 This will launch Thebify in your default web browser.